Fedihosting-Foundation-Forks/fep/fep/ef61/fep-ef61.md

 If object is not public, `/.well-known/apresolver` MUST return `404 Not Found` unless the request has a HTTP signature and the signer is allowed to view the object.

 After retrieving an object, the client MUST verify its [FEP-8b32][FEP-8b32] integrity proof.
+The value of `verificationMethod` property of the proof MUST match the DID component of the DID URL.

 ## Portable actors